Agnes Marshall: Business ventures and The Book of Ices

 Marshall was a formidable businesswoman even by modern standards.
-In January 1883, Marshall and her husband bought the National Training School of Cookery, located at 31 Mortimer Street in London, and renamed it to the Marshall's School of Cookery.
-The school was purchased from Felix and Mary Ann Lavenue, who ran a cookery school of their own at 57 Mortimer Street.
-The original records of the transaction have not survived but later evidence suggests that Marshall bought the school with her own money.
-That the couple purchased the school together and that it was clear that Marshall herself was the main owner and driving force was unusual, since women had only very recently earned the legal right to purchase property through the Married Women's Property Act 1882.
-Marshall's step-brother John was employed as the school's manager.
+In January 1883, she and her husband acquired the Lavenue cookery school which was situated at 67 Mortimer Street, and renamed it the Marshall's School of Cookery.

+The school was founded by Felix Lavenue, the pseudonym of Englishman Charles Shepperd, who died in 1864.
+In 1883, it was being run by his daughter, Agnes Mary Lavenue, and she died in Tunbridge Wells a few months after the sale.
+The Marylebone rate books show that 67 Mortimer Street was scheduled for demolition in 1883, and soon after the purchase the Marshalls moved the school down the road to 30 Mortimer St. Agnes's half-brother John was employed as the school's manager, and half-sister Ada worked for a time as the housekeeper.
+The original records of the transaction have not survived but later evidence suggests that the couple purchased the school together, and this was unusual as women had only very recently earned the legal right to purchase property through the Married Women's Property Act 1882.

 The Marshall's School of Cookery mainly taught a mixture of high-end English and French cuisine and swiftly became one of only two major cookery schools in the city, alongside The National Training School Of Cookery.
 A year into the school's operation, Marshall was lecturing classes of up to 40 students five to six times a week and within a few years the school reportedly had nearly 2,000 students, lectured in cooking by prominent specialists.
 Among the lectures offered at the school were lessons in curry-making, taught by an English colonel who had once served in India and a class in French high-end cuisine taught by a Le Cordon Bleu graduate.
 The couple also operated a business involving the creation and retail of cooking equipment, an agency that supplied domestic staff, as well as a food shop that sold flavorings, spices and syrups.

 In 1885, Marshall wrote and published her first book, The Book of Ices, which contained 177 different ice cream and dessert recipes.
 The Book of Ices was self-published through the cookery school and was well-written and thoroughly illustrated.
 In addition to the recipes, the book also promoted some of Marshall's ice cream-related inventions, including the Marshall's Patent Freezer.
 The Book of Ices received favourable reviews from critics but it mainly received attention in various local newspapers and did not reach the national-level media.